-[B-ii-C.v] Rejection of objections to this
+B-ii-C'.v Rejection of objections to this

-Objection : The negandum also would be an object, because of the elimination of superimposition.
+Objection: The negandum also would be an object, because of the elimination of superimposition.

-Answer : Superimpositons are not establishd to be eliminated with respect to the negandum.
-What is apprehended as the opposite of that, this is asserted to be " a superimposition of that ".
+Answer: Superimpositions are not established to be eliminated with respect to the negandum. [[[The understanding of "superimposition":]]] What is apprehended in the opposite way for something, this is asserted to be "its superimposition".